briandgomez/Study/Security+/Security Operations.md

     -  Quarantine
         - Isolate the system from the rest of the network to prevent further attacks
     - Alert tuning
-        - Make sure alerts are working properly and prevent false negatives
+        - Make sure alerts are working properly, adjust parameters to reduce errors and reduce false positives

 # Security Tools